-A relatively new phenomenon dating back to the aughts, cloud digital signage has proven to be a gamechanger for businesses because of its flexibility and versatility.
+A relatively new phenomenon dating back to the aughts, cloud digital signage has proven to be a game-changer for businesses because of its flexibility and versatility.
 Before, if a company wanted to implement digital signage it should have initiated a sophisticated process of installation of physical digital signage.
-That meant that in order to start showing content on the screens you had to set up an IT department, buy all the necessary equipment, have your own server and pray that it all works to not have to deal with the slow support.
+That meant that in order to start showing content on the screens you had to set up an IT department, buy all the necessary equipment, have your own server and pray that it all works to not have to deal with slow support.
 Times have changed and fortunately, the rise of the cloud gave us a new solution.

 What are the advantages of cloud digital signage solutions?

 Sacred simplicity.
 Every average internet user can deploy a digital signage network.
 Easy-peasy.
-For the most solutions out on the market, you will just need a screen, one of the streaming players and an internet connection.
+For most solutions out on the market, you will just need a screen, one of the streaming players, and an internet connection.
 You download the app, link the screen and that’s really it when it comes to installation.

 It’s important to say that there’s still another option out there.
 A so-called on-site digital signage.
-Its main difference is that all the operations are managed locally (thus “on-site” name).
-While it has some advantages if you’d like to control every aspect of your content distribution and manage it too, for the most part, it’s burdensome, slow, expensive and so so old school.
-Also, you will have to worry about the servers, the network and security yourself.
+Its main difference is that all the operations are managed locally (thus the “on-site” name).
+While it has some advantages if you’d like to control every aspect of your content distribution and manage it too, for the most part, it’s burdensome, slow, expensive and so old school.
+Also, you will have to worry about the servers, the network, and security yourself.
 That, in turn, means substantial spending on an IT team that has to oversee the whole venture.